CST BLOG: Lab Expectations

 All Posts

-Part one of this series described the importance of including proper controls to your protocols.
-In Part 2 we discussed how chromatin preparation affects the final outcome of the experiment.
+Part one of this series described the importance of including proper controls in your protocols.
+In Part 2, we discussed how chromatin preparation affects the final outcome of the experiment.
 Then we spent a post considering the immunoprecipitating antibody—and now let's analyze the data.

 There are several approaches available for analyzing the purified DNA that was immunoprecipitated with the protein target of interest.
 We will describe the two most commonly used methods below.